DaGeRe/peass/README.md

 Since execution of tests normally takes much time, it is reasonable to start the tests on different computers.
 As an example, test may be distributed via slurm.
 Therefore, run

-`java -cp target/measurement-0.1-SNAPSHOT.jar de.peass.utils.DivideVersions -dependencyfile .. -executionfile .. > ../misc/scripts/slurm/runall.sh`
+`./peass createScript de.peass.utils.DivideVersions -dependencyfile .. -executionfile .. -useSlu -useSlurm > ../misc/scripts/slurm/runall.sh`
 `chmod +x ../misc/scripts/slurm/runall.sh`

 in order to produce a list of calls, which is executable.
 Every call produces a slurm job executing one test.
 Afterwards switch to `../misc/scripts/slurm/` and run `./runall`.
 It starts `executeTests.sh` on every cluster.
 If the count of warmup iterations, measurement iterations, repetitions or vms should be changed, edit `executeTests.sh`.